Johnpromise1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a display of the content of /etc/passwd and /etc/hosts
+This is the display the last 10 lines of /etc/passwd